Project and Forget: Solving Large-Scale Metric Constrained Problems: Proofs

-\begin{proof} Consider the constrained problem Then sufficient conditions for a pair $(x,z_{I_\nu})$ to be optimal for this problem are By Proposition \ref{prop:active}, we see that since $x^*$ is solution to problem \ref{problem:1prime}, we have that $A_{I_\nu} x^* = b_{I_\nu}$.
+By Proposition \ref{prop:active}, we see that since $x^*$ is solution to problem \ref{problem:linear}, we have that $A_{I_\nu} x^* = b_{I_\nu}$.
 Then by assumptions and the manner in which we do projections, we have that there exists $z \in U$, such that for all $i \not \in I_\nu$, $z_i = 0$ and